 Although there’s always room for improvement, most advisors surveyed for this year’s Report Card series believe their firms deliver in the categories that matter most to them.
 Cases in point: the “firm’s ethics,” “freedom to make objective product choices” and “firm’s stability” categories received the highest overall average importance and performance ratings yet again.

-In regard to the freedom to sell certain products, advisors believe they can pull any desired item from their firm's product shelf.
-Furthermore, advisors also gave high praise to firms that constantly restock their shelves with products that can meet clients' changing needs.
-(See story on page C8.)
+In regard to the freedom to sell certain products, advisors believe they can pull any desired item from their firm’s product shelf.
+Furthermore, advisors also gave high praise to firms that constantly restock their shelves with products that can meet clients’ changing needs.

 “[My firm] is always searching for new offerings for us to help serve our clients better,” says an advisor in Alberta with Calgary-based Portfolio Strategies Corp.

 Even as companies revamp their products, regulators are considering several major reforms that could have a big impact on advisors’ businesses.
 To that end, the surveys for this year’s Report Card series included a supplementary question asking advisors if they were in favour of the Canadian Securities Administrators’ proposal to introduce a “best interest” standard to the rules governing the client/registrant relationship.

 In response, 74.1% of advisors surveyed across all four of the distribution channels included in the Report Card – brokerages, mutual fund and full-service dealers, banks and insurance agencies – said that they do agree with the implementation of such a standard.
 Some advisors said they agreed with the proposal because they believe it’s time to create a more professional investment industry.
 Other survey participants said they already act in the best interests of their clients and would like to see an even playing field.

 “[Adhering to such a standard] is how we operate today, so I think everyone should be operating that way anyway,” says an advisor in Alberta with Toronto-based Richardson GMP Ltd.